 Now he has another mission, to rescue her, and he will do anything to win her trust.
 Little did he know that Skandor also planning to do so, in the end, who would be the one rescuing the damsel in distress?

 New characters introduced in the book, and the POV mostly were from Skandor or Georg.
 At first, it was a bit slow, but when I got to almost half the story, it started to get interesting, and it’s kind of hard to put down the book.
 It kept me guessing on who would be the one rescuing Katrin, and also what’s Fritz planning to do to Sir Walter and the team.
-Anyway, I’m happy that Gwyn finally got the answer, and I hope she would be able to ripple too!
+Anyway, I’m happy that Gwyn finally got the answer, and I hope she will be able to ripple too!

 Perilous

-With so many things happening around Sam, her best friend getting married, another friend moving away, her mum’s death anniversary, Sam didn’t feel like herself, and the conflict in herself had pushed Will away.
+With so many things happening around Sam, her best friend getting married, another friend moving away, and her mum’s death anniversary, Sam didn’t feel like herself, and the conflict in herself had pushed Will away.

 “Broaden your vision.
 Embrace what keeps you humble.
 And take risks.
 That’s where you find the good stuff.” – Kathryn Elisabeth DuClos Ruiz (Sam’s mum).

 The last book of the series and the ending didn’t disappoint me.
 However, I did feel annoyed with Sam.
 I was hoping she would be a badass, but she broke down at the beginning of the story!
-Gwyn was my favourite characters in this series, but I didn’t like the way she rushed thing, especially without her mom’s approval.
-Besides Sam and Gwyn, Mickie and Skandor also have a happy ending, and I thought Bridget Li had a thing with Sir Walter, but guess I was wrong.
+Gwyn was my favourite character in this series, but I didn’t like the way she rushed things, especially without her mom’s approval.